jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 used in with an integrated development environment, which benefits greatly from fail-tolerant parsing.
-However I only recommend to start using these, only after the grammar has reached a certain amount of maturity, because changing the grammer ofter requires re-adjusting customized error messages and resume-clauses as well, which can become tedious.
+However I only recommend to start using these, only after the grammar has reached a certain amount of maturity, because changing the grammar ofter requires re-adjusting customized error messages and resume-clauses as well, which can become tedious.

 Custom error messages